Hyderabad cricket team (Pakistan)

-Hyderabad was a first-class cricket team based in Hyderabad, Sindh, Pakistan.
-Their home ground was the Niaz Stadium.
-In first-class cricket they participate in the Quaid-i-Azam Trophy.
+Hyderabad is a first-class cricket team based in Hyderabad, Sindh, Pakistan.
+Their home ground is the Niaz Stadium.
+In first-class cricket they participate in the Quaid-e-Azam Trophy.
 For Twenty20 and List A cricket tournaments in the National T20 Cup and National One-day Championship they are known as the Hyderabad Hawks.

 Playing record

-Hyderabad made their first-class debut in 1958-59 and have played in most seasons since then.
-At the end of the 2013-14 season they had played 177 matches, with 24 wins, 90 losses and 63 draws.
+Hyderabad made their first-class debut in 1958–59 and played in most seasons until 2015–16.
+They returned to first-class cricket when the Quaid-e-Azam Trophy was revamped in 2024–25.
+At the end of the 2024–25 season they had played 189 first-class matches, with 26 wins, 98 losses and 65 draws.
 They have usually been one of the weaker Pakistan teams.
-They reached the quarter-finals of the Quaid-i-Azam Trophy in 1968-69, the quarter-finals of the BCCP Trophy in 1971-72, and the final of the Quaid-i-Azam Trophy Silver League in 2005-06.
+They reached the quarter-finals of the Quaid-e-Azam Trophy in 1968–69, the quarter-finals of the BCCP Trophy in 1971–72, and the final of the Quaid-e-Azam Trophy Silver League in 2005–06.

-Their highest individual score is 208, by Bashir Shana against Public Works Department in 1973-74.
-Their best bowling figures are 7 for 50 by Maqsood Hussain against Hyderabad Education Board in 1964-65.
+Their highest individual score is 208, by Bashir Shana against Public Works Department in 1973–74.
+Their best bowling figures are 7 for 50 by Maqsood Hussain against Hyderabad Education Board in 1964–65.
 Hussain took 13 for 91 in the same match, Hyderabad's best match figures.